 Rosebank encourages students to speak up and raise concerns regarding their safety and wellbeing.
-Children and young people should not be afraid to voice their concerns or disclose a child safe matter.
-Rosebank has implemented strategies to encourage and support children in speaking up or disclosing a child safe matter, including:
+Children and young people should not be afraid to voice their concerns or disclose a Child Safe matter.
+Rosebank has implemented strategies to encourage and support children in speaking up or disclosing a Child Safe matter, including:

-- a) Rosebank's Child Safe Program, which is easy to understand and child-friendly. - b) Educating students about abuse and the Risk of Significant Harm (ROSH).
+- a) Rosebank's Child Safe Program, which is easy to understand and child friendly.

+- b) Educating students about abuse and the Risk of Significant Harm (ROSH).

 - c) The CARES program.
-(Community at Rosebank Enables Safeguarding)

 - d) Counseling services.

-- e) Meetings with Student Leaders.
+- e) Meetings with Student Champions.

-- f) The students' Wellbeing Survey.
+- f) The Students' Wellbeing Survey.

-Protective Behaviours
+A. Protective Behaviours

-Rosebank recognises that Protective Behaviours are a crucial tool in keeping children and young people safe and encouraging them to speak-up.
+Rosebank recognises that Protective Behaviours are a crucial tool in keeping Children and Young People safe and encouraging them to speak-up.
 Protective Behaviours provide children with a powerful tool for recognising situations where they might be unsafe, personal safety, and knowing their rights to not accept and say 'no' to those situations.